Viewpoints / Position Papers

 The Pancreatic Cancer Action Network encourages all patients to consider clinical trials when exploring treatment options.
 In order to assist interested patients in locating applicable clinical trial options, the organization’s PanCAN Patient Services Case Managers conduct personalized clinical trial searches based on each patient’s specific diagnosis, treatment history, geographical location, and willingness to travel.
 Case Managers use the Pancreatic Cancer Action Network’s comprehensive, up-to-date database of all IRB-approved pancreatic cancer-specific clinical trials taking place nationwide to locate potential trial options for the patient.
 Patients are strongly encouraged to take trial information to their physicians for treatment advice.

-For more information about ongoing clinical trials or other questions about pancreatic cancer diagnosis and treatment, please contact a PanCAN Patient Services Case Manager toll-free at 877-272-6226 or email email@example.com.
+For more information about ongoing clinical trials or other questions about pancreatic cancer diagnosis and treatment, please contact a PanCAN Patient Services Case Manager toll-free at 877-272-6226 or by completing our contact form.
 PanCAN Patient Services Case Managers are available M-F 7am-5pm Pacific Time.